 The word “foreclosure” itself became a rallying cry for political movements.

 Here's what often happens.
 During the 20s, many farmers borrowed money from banks to buy more land or new machinery.
-Farmers pledged their assets as security on the loan.
+Farmers pledged their assets as security on loan.
 So if a farmer couldn't make the payments on a loan for land, the bank could take back the asset – the land – and sell it to get back their money.

 In the 1920s, many loans were written when land values and crop prices were high.
 After the stock market crash, few people had the money to buy land, so land values plummeted.